 An integral part of Will County EMA's mission is to provide for adequate emergency response capabilities within the local community.
 One of the most direct ways in which Will County EMA accomplishes this is through the coordination of specialized emergency response teams.
-Within the Agency, there are five key divisions which are comprised of a volunteer force that carry out specialized emergency response duties.
+Within the Agency, there are four key divisions which are comprised of a volunteer force that carry out specialized emergency response duties.

 Field Services Division

-Division Chief - Dan Rankovich
+Division Chief - Michael Dorencz

 Assistant Chief - Art Vidmar

-Deployment and operations of our mobile incident command vehicle, and our Illinois Transportable Emergency Communications System for IEMA Region 3
+Deployment and operations of our mobile incident command vehicle and our Illinois Transportable Emergency Communications System for IEMA Region 3

 Severe weather spotting